Serving as Jesus' presence and voice in Chicagoland and around the world.

 Milton Area Youth Center

-MAYC provides a safe after school drop-in center for youth in grades 6-12 in the Milton School District.
-They also provide a free daily meal and fun productive activities.
-MAYC builds young lives through the work of positive mentors who empower students to accept themselves, model healthy relationships, provide fun activities in a safe environment and engage students in community service.
+MAYC is a positive, faith-based after-school drop-in center for youth in grades 6-12 in the Milton School District that provides a free daily meal, and fun, productive activities.
+MAYC exists to build young lives through the work of positive mentors who show God’s love in practical ways, model and help facilitate healthy relationships, provide fun, productive activities in a safe environment, and engage students in community service and awareness of the world around them.

 Do good far -